 Commonweal has a long history as a center for art and healing.
 We have seen the value of the arts as a vehicle to and modality for self expression, inspiration, and healing.
 The connection between the two runs as a thread through many of our programs,…

-The Gift of Compassion focuses on under-served and under-resourced communities, integrating ancient practices with current conditions to help bring clarity and healing into the lives of both youth and adults.
-The program uses art as a portal to meditation…
+DONATE HERE The Gift of Compassion focuses on under-served and under-resourced communities, integrating ancient practices with current conditions to help bring clarity and healing into the lives of both youth and adults.
+The program uses art as a…

 The Environmental Working Group (EWG), in partnership with Commonweal, announces a new website dedicated to the prevention of cancer with up-to-date news, conversations, and resources for cancer prevention, treatment, and wellness.